Angineer/maak-tir/places.md

 ### Flora and Fauna
 Queen's Flower: a small blue flower that grows high in the mountains.
 Named after Empress Consort Bethany, wife of Emperor Frederick (she preferred to be called "Queen").

+## The North
+The North sees long days in the summer and long nights in the winter.
+It is a land of snow and ice, where isolation and resiliance is a way of life.

+Gothic is a dominant architectural style in the North.

+Everything is just a little bit bigger in the North, including the humans.

+### Geography
+There is a lake in the North that stays frozen all year round due to the influence of a nearby magical stone structure.
+No one knows for sure why the lake is kept that way, but Northerners all know that it should not be disrupted.

+There are multiple glaciers in the North.

+### Religion
+See Frostburn gods

+### Flora and Fauna
+- Giant polar bear (think giant short-faced bear)
+- Saber tooth tiger
+- Wooly mammoths
+- Ground sloth
+- Remorhaz

+Vampires and the undead are more common in the North, perhaps because they are better preserved.

 ## The Middlelands
 The core of the Empire.
 Mostly civilized, so ecology is largely influenced by humanoid life.
 Temperate forestland, cities, open fields.